T is for Teacher development

 • that teaching is better with technology

 Dogme is by no means the first platform from which these claims have been challenged, but for reasons I still don’t entirely fathom, it seems to have been very successful at articulating its critique and broadcasting it to practising teachers.
-(The concurrent boom in online communication may have had something to do with it – an irony not lost in Dogme’s critics).
+(The concurrent boom in online communication may have had something to do with it – an irony not lost on Dogme’s critics).

 A glance through the quantity of postings on the list demonstrates the fact that many teachers have used one or more of the tenets of Dogme, either to initiate change in their own teaching, or to explain changes that they had already initiated – and often with spectacularly positive results, as this early post suggests: